edmochan/thrive-mentorship/students/index.md

 **"I'm not connecting well with my mentor."**

-- Talk to Dr. Mochan!
+- Talk to the program coordinator.
 - We can make adjustments to the mentor-mentee pairs if needed.

 **"My mentor isn't answering the questions I have."**